shiftcommerce/shift-next/README.md

 # Shift Next
 ## Purpose

-This repo holds everything related to next js, this is meant to be used with the reference site.
-Pages are set up with algolia and redux.
-This repo also holds all express route handlers for calls made by shift-node-api to the shift platform.
-All you need to do is change some .env variables to work with the shift platform and you will have a working front-end.
+This Library can be used to build a SHIFT-powered ecommerce front-end site with Next.js.
+It provides a collection of pages and backend endpoints.
+Pages are set up with algolia and redux and can be customised to fit different front-end designs.
+The backend endpoints go to the SHIFT-platform.
+All you need to do is change some .env variables to work with the SHIFT platform and you will have a working front-end.

 ## Getting started